sakshamthegreat/probable-carnival/README.md

-# super-octo-system
+# probable-carnival

 1. Replace the repository name in the title above with the name of your team's GitHub repository for this exercise.
 2. Answer these questions
    * What are the GitHub usernames of your team members?
-       * GitHub username 1:
+       * GitHub username 1: sakshamthegreat (Saksham Badyal)
-       * GitHub username 2:
+       * GitHub username 2: pambutas (Peter Ambutas)
-       * GitHub username 3:
+       * GitHub username 3: robbiebarth (Robbie Barth)
-       * GitHub username 4:
+       * GitHub username 4: n/a (Emily Bian)
-       * GitHub username 5:
+       * GitHub username 5: n/a (Abdullah)
    * When did you complete this exercise?
+Started on 2/26/18.
+Two members, Emily and Abdullah are not communicating about whether or not they will show up to the meeting.
    * How long did it take your team to complete this exercise?
+About one hour.

 ## Table of Contents